Prepare Binding Strips for Quilts Tutorial

 This is how I like to prepare my binding strips.

 Please note that this is a method for binding straight edged quilts.
 I used to do a single binding but I find this method where the fabric is doubled is neater, stronger, easier to apply and superior to the single method.
 The edges of the quilt take a lot of wear over time and this encloses the edges very well.
-If you are making a quilt with curved edges or needing binding for dressmaking then you will require “Bias” binding, and this will be an alternative project.
+If you are making a quilt with curved edges or needing binding for dressmaking then you will require “Bias” binding, in this case the strips will be cut on a 45 degree angle of the fabric.
+This angle captures the “stretch” ability of the fabric which is required for binding curves.

 I use 2 1/2 inch strips from the width of fabric for all my bindings.
 I’ll start by saying that it’s far better to make the binding strip too long than have it fall short.